 No, you don’t.

-What you want is for the zucchini to still hold it’s form (but not stiff) when you serve it.
-So the zucchini should be able to pierce it with a fork, and you can even use a knife to cut it, although probably not totally necessary.
+What you want is for the zucchini to still hold it’s boat shape (but not stiff) just like in our zucchini pizza boat recipe.
+So the zucchini should be able to be cut with a fork, and you can even use a knife to cut it, although probably not totally necessary.

 Do you Peel the Zucchini?